 This conference will explore how contemporary understandings of both the minute and the immense prompt theological engagement, shape religious imagination, and offer new possibilities for integrating scientific insight with faith traditions.
 Bringing together scholars from diverse disciplines, we will examine how science and religion can meaningfully converse in light of discoveries that challenge, enrich, and inspire.

-Approximate running times BST (tbc):
+Approximate running times BST:

-15th May: 12noon - 5pm (conference) Gowland Lecture (7:30 tbc)
+15th May: 12noon - 5:30pm

-16th May: 9am - 2pm
+16th May: 9:30am - 2pm

 -